Dog Bite Vs Dog Scratch Personal Injury

 What are the Legal Differences Between a Dog Bite and a Dog Scratch?

 In most instances, dog owners are liable for any personal injury or property damage their pets cause.
-The Centers for Disease Control and Prevention (CDC) reported that more than 4.7 million people are bitten by dogs annually, resulting in an estimated 800,000 injuries that require medical attention.
+The Centers for Disease Control and Prevention (CDC) reported that over 4.7 million people get bitten by dogs each year, thus resulting in nearly 800,000 injuries that need to be checked out by a doctor.

 When it comes to dog bites, it’s important to know that California is a strict liability state.
 This means that as long as a dog bite occurred in a public place or lawfully on private property — including the dog owner’s property — the dog owner will be held liable for any injuries.
 Dog bites may cause serious injuries that will require medical attention.
-Even in minor cases, dog bites and scratches can sometimes lead to complications given they can carry diseases.
+Even in minor cases, dog bites and scratches can result in complications given that it is carrying diseases.

 According to California Civil Code Section 3342, a dog owner will be held liable for damages when: